Flutter SDK

 You can also access the payload associated with the variant:

-The Unleash context is used to evaluate features against attributes of a the current user.
-To update and configure the Unleash context in this SDK, use the updateContext, setContextField and setContextFields methods.
+The Unleash context holds properties such as user ID, session ID, and custom fields that drive flag evaluation, including strategy targeting, constraints, and stickiness.
+To update and configure the Unleash context in this SDK, use the updateContext, setContextField, and setContextFields methods.

 The context you set in your app will be passed along to Unleash Edge or the Frontend API as query parameters for feature evaluation.